-closely associated with him have any conception or their weight.
-Mr. Hardy married at Norfolk, Virginia, on De-cember 6, 1875, Miss Lucy Hardy, who died in May, 1921.
-She was a distant relative, a daughter of the latter of whom belonged to an old Quaker family of sturdy character.
+closely associated with him have any conception of their weight.

+Mr. Hardy married at Norfolk, Virginia, on December 6, 1875, Miss Lucy Hardy, who died in May, 1921.
+She was a distant relative, a daughter of the late Dr. Thomas and Kate (Wallington) Hardy, the latter of whom belonged to an old Quaker family of sturdy character.
 For many years the late Dr. Thomas Hardy was an eminent physician of the homeopathic school at Norfolk.
-Mr. Hardy has four children: Wallington, who was educated at the Univer-sity of Virginia, is manager and treasurer of the Monticello Realty Company, which owns the Montieello Hotel of Norfolk; Russell, who attended the Univer-sity of Virginia, also resides at Norfolk, where he is a public accountant; Lucy, who is the wife of Sewall K. Oliver, manager of the Columbia Mills at Columbia, South Carolina; and Kate, who resides at home.
+Mr. Hardy has four children: Wallington, who was educated at the University of Virginia, is manager and treasurer of the Monticello Realty Company, which owns the Monticello Hotel of Norfolk; Russell, who attended the University of Virginia, also resides at Norfolk, where he is a public accountant; Lucy, who is the wife of Sewall K. Oliver, manager of the Columbia Mills at Columbia, South Carolina; and Kate, who resides at home.

 Essentially a business man, Mr. Hardy takes no active part in political life beyond performing the duties of good citizenship.
-He is one of the few re-maining original members of the Virginia Club of Norfolk, which was organized in 1873, and of which he has twice been president.
+He is one of the few remaining original members of the Virginia Club of Norfolk, which was organized in 1873, and of which he has twice been president.
 He belongs also to the Westmoreland Club, the Country Club of Virginia and the Commonwealth Club, all of Richmond, and to the Princess Anne Country Club of Virginia Beach.
 In earlier years he was a member and vestryman of St. Paul's Episcopal Church of Norfolk, and when he came to Richmond found his congenial church home in St. Paul's Episcopal Church of that city.

-WILLIAM DOUGLAS MACON, M. D., one of the prominent members of the medical profession of prominent members of the medical protession of Charlottesville, represents not only the old Virginia family of Macon, but also that of Meriwether and other collateral lines.
+WILLIAM DOUGLAS MACON, M. D., one of the prominent members of the medical profession of prominent members of the medical profession of Charlottesville, represents not only the old Virginia family of Macon, but also that of Meriwether and other collateral lines.
 His parents were George W. and Mildred Nelson (Meriwether) Macon.
-His pater-nal grandparents were Thomas and Virginia (Savage) Macon, and his great-grandfather was William Hart-well Macon.
+His paternal grandparents were Thomas and Virginia (Savage) Macon, and his great-grandfather was William Hartwell Macon.
+The Macon family came to Virginia well Macon.
 The Macon family came to Virginia during the seventeenth century, and one of its early members was Gideon Macon, whose home was at Mount Prospect on the York River near Williamsburg.
 He had a pew in the old Burton Episcopal Church in Williamsburg.

 Thomas Macon, grandfather of Doctor Macon, lived on a plantation on the Pamunky River near New Kent, and from there in 1833 moved to Albemarle County, establishing his home adjoining Monti-cello, the estate of President Jefferson.
 His wife, Virginia Savage, represented another old line of Virginia ancestry.
+They lived and died at their home

+Virginia ancestry.
 They lived and died at their home in Albemarle County, and of their large family the oldest was George Macon.
-George W. Macon, who was born in 1830, was educated in the University of Virginia, specialized in engineering, but abandoned a professional career in order to operate the old home a professional career in order to operate the old home farm.
-Still later he owned and operated a farm near Keswick in Albemarle County, and died there in 1884.
+George W. Macon, who was born in 1830, was educated in the University of Virginia, specialized in engineering, but abandoned a professional career in order to operate the old home farm.
+Still later he owned and operated a farm near Keswick in Albemarle County, and died there in 1834.
 Mildred Nelson Meriwether, mother of Doctor Macon, was a descendant of Nicholas Meriwether, who came from Wales and established the Virginia branch of this distinguished family.
 He received from King George the II, for the sum of twenty pounds, a grant of land comprising 19,000 acres in what is now Albemarle, but was then Hanover County.
-A relative of Nicholas Meriwether married Dr Thomas Walker, one of the original explores of Dr. Thomas Walker, one of the original explorers of Kentucky.
+A relative of Nicholas Meriwether married Dr. Thomas Walker, one of the original explorers of Dr. Thomas Walker, one of the original explorers of Kentucky.
 Doctor Walker was guardian for Thomas Kentucky.
-Jefferson.